The Late Late Show (Irish talk show): Other incidents

 As a response to a change in legislation against terrorist groups being given publicity, known as Section 31, it became possible for RTÉ to interview Sinn Féin leader Gerry Adams in 1994.
 Byrne set up a show, with a panel of public figures, Jim Kemmy, Dermot Ahern, Michael McDowell, Hugh Leonard and Austin Currie.
 The last three openly loathed Adams.
-Byrne himself refused to shake hands with Adams and kept a distance of over three metres away from him for most of the show.
-During the show, a number of people telephoned in stating that Byrne and the other panellists were acting in a "hostile and aggressive" manner towards Adams.
+Byrne was ordered by RTE management to avoid shaking hands with Adams, something Byrne disagreed with but ultimately complied.
+During the show, a number of people telephoned in stating that Byrne and the other panelists were acting in a "hostile and aggressive" manner towards Adams.
 Byrne maintained that nobody was specially invited to the audience.
 The interview did not seem to damage Adams's popularity, with the Irish Examiner reporting that 70 per cent of people held a favourable view of him after the show.